akhivesara/codepath-todoapp/README.md

 * [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:
+* [√] Saving empty todo item, will not save it in both views.
+* [√] Back Button take user back to the previos activity

 * [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough